nguterresn/quartz/content/stm32/gpio.md

 __HAL_RCC_GPIOA_CLK_ENABLE();
 ```

 That's it.
 Easy, right?
 The clock part is done.
-Now, let's jump into the pin configuration.
+Now, let's jump into the GPIO configuration.

 ### Init